chantel808/Springboard_Capstone1/README.md

 ## General info
 This capstone analyzed U.S. public interest in vaccines using data from the Google Trends API, and explores interest levels across space and time.
 A predictive ARIMA model was created to forecast interest by state, which could help federal health organizations and national nonprofit organizations to make decisions about where to allocate resources for vaccine education.
 The dataset ‘Health searches by U.S. Metropolitan Area, 2004-2017’ (<a href="https://www.kaggle.com/GoogleNewsLab/health-searches-us-county">Google News Lab, 2018</a>) containing Google query interest levels was used for this project.

-The notebook <a href="https://github.com/chantel808/Springboard_Capstone1/blob/master/Predicting_Vaccine_Interest_in_the_US.ipynb">Predicting_Vaccine_Interest_in_the_US.ipynb</a>, data <a href="https://github.com/chantel808/Springboard_Capstone1/blob/master/RegionalInterestByConditionOverTime.csv"> RegionalInterestByConditionOverTime.csv</a>, and full write up of the report <a href="https://github.com/chantel808/Springboard_Capstone1/blob/master/Capstone%201%20Final%20Report.pdf">Capstone 1 Final Report.pdf</a> are all available in this repo.

 ![Data by region](https://github.com/chantel808/Springboard_Capstone1/blob/master/swarmplot_data.png)
 ![Map of 2017 vaccine interest](https://github.com/chantel808/Springboard_Capstone1/blob/master/map_vaccine_2017.png)